effectai/effect-network-website/content/news/roadmap-2024.md

 #### Solana Bridge

 As many of you may have noticed, the community is discussing the exciting opportunity to integrate with the Solana ecosystem.
-Solana has proven to be a vibrant space for both DePIN and AI projects, and will provide many opportunities when it comes to collaborating with other projects and providing services.
+Solana has proven to be a vibrant space for both DePIN and AI projects, and will provide many opportunities when it comes to partnerships with other projects and providing data related services.

 Following the V2 release, a working group will be established to implement the bridge that enables EFX token utilities on Solana.
 Once a bridge is operational, efforts will be made to migrate some key functionalities over to the Solana ecosystem.
 This move not only promises to attract a wave of new users to our platform, but will allow us to leverage the robust and thriving developer tools within the Solana ecosystem.